 The News Roundup — Domestic

-This week saw the first anniversary of the Jan.
-6 insurrection at the U.S. Capitol.
-President Joe Biden addressed the nation on Thursday, saying, “You can’t love your country only when you win.”
+The president also announced a plan to require health care insurers to reimburse Americans for at-home COVID-19 tests.

-As cases pile up, the U.S. government announced that it will buy 20 million of Pfizer’s COVID antiviral pill, doubling its previously announced order.
+Inflation is rising (7 percent over the last year, the highest since 1982), but so are wages.
+The public’s focus on the former rather than the latter has Democrats worried about election season.

-We cover the most important stories from around the nation on the News Roundup.
+We discuss the biggest headlines from around the country on the domestic portion of the News Roundup.

 Copyright 2022 WAMU 88.5